CmeherGit/reactDeveloper-2020/readme.md

 - * nom audit fix helps to remove all vulnerabilities.
 ### Lock file
 - Lock file - lock file is auto generated file by either npm or yarn that lock the version of all the packages inside our application within a specific range based on the rool that we set inside the package.json
-- why we need lock file ?
+- Why we need lock file ?
     - Multiple people work with different version of same dependencies with same project will causes break our application.
 Need everybody use a consistant version of dependencies in  same project/ application.Yarn lock file ensure that everybody using same version of dependencies.

 ### Virtual DOM